HailHydra/Diabetes_Prediction_System/README.md

 Diabetes Prediction System
 ==========================

-This project applies machine learning to predict the likelihood of diabetes based on user-provided medical and demographic data.
-Designed as a web application, it supports early detection and proactive management of diabetes by generating real-time predictions.
+The Diabetes Prediction System leverages machine learning to predict the likelihood of diabetes based on user-provided medical and demographic data.
+This web application aims to support early detection and proactive diabetes management through real-time predictions.

 Features
 --------
-- User-friendly Web Interface: Access predictions by entering basic medical details.
+- User-Friendly Web Interface: Easily accessible web application for inputting medical data.
-- Intel Optimized Libraries: Includes scikit-learn-intelex and modin.pandas for efficient processing.
+- Intel Optimized Libraries: Efficient data processing using scikit-learn-intelex and modin.pandas.
-- Predictive Analysis: Uses XGBoost for reliable diabetes predictions.
+- Predictive Analysis: Robust diabetes prediction powered by the XGBoost model.

 Setup Instructions
 ------------------

 Prerequisites
 -------------
-- Python installed on your system.
+- Python (version 3.7 or higher) installed on your system.
 - Git Bash for initializing Ray locally.
-- Recommended: Conda or a similar Python environment manager.
+- Recommended: A Python environment manager such as Conda.

 Step 1: Set Up the Python Environment
 -------------------------------------

+1. Create a virtual environment:
+    - For venv:
+        python -m venv env
+    - For Conda:
-1. Create a virtual environment: python -m venv env or with Conda: conda create --name diabetes-prediction python=3.12.7
+        conda create --name diabetes-prediction python=3.12.7

 2. Activate the environment:
     - For venv:
+        - On macOS/Linux:
-       source env/bin/activate   # On MacOS/Linux
+            source env/bin/activate
+        - On Windows:
-       env\Scripts\activate    # On Windows
+            env\Scripts\activate
     - For Conda:
         conda activate diabetes-prediction

 Step 2: Install Required Packages
 ---------------------------------
 Run the following command to install all dependencies:
     pip install -r requirements.txt

+If you are using anaconda for environment management, install sklearnex using conda-forge:
+    conda install -c conda-forge scikit-learn-intelex

 Step 3: Install the Package
 ---------------------------